Henesys/Study/Courses (강의)/Coursera/CS498- Cloud Computing Applications/W1/CS498W1Notes.md

 ### Comparison of Cloud Service Tiers

 - Cloud Fundamentals
 	- IaaS:
 	    - Basic computing and storage resources
 	    - On- demand servers
 	    - e.g. Amazon EC2, VMWare, vCloud
 	- PaaS:
 	    - Cloud application infrastructure
 	    - On- demand application hosting environment
 	    - e.g. Google App Engine, Salesforce, Windows Azure, Amazon
 	- SaaS:
 	    - On- demand applications
 	    - e.g. Gmail, Microsoft Office
 - Platform as a Service (PaaS)
 	- Cloud computing service that offers a platform for users to run applications on the cloud.
 	- Level above IaaS because it does not require users to develop their own operating system environment.
 	- Middle ground between SaaS and IaaS.
 	- Development Platform
 		- Customers use it to develop applications that benefit from the scalability of the cloud without fully developing their own solution using an IaaS provider.
 - Offers an application development platform that will automatically scale with demand.
 - The customer does not manage or control the underlying cloud infrastructure, including network, servers, operating systems and storage.
 - The customer has control over the deployed application.
 	- Example: Windows Azure
 	  - PaaS
 	    - Application platform in the cloud.
 	  - Provides
 	    - Computing Power
 	      - Web, worker and VM
 	    - Storage
 	      - Blob, Table, Queue and Azure SQL server
 	    - Application Fabric
 	      - Service bus and access control
 	      - Future: cache, integration and composite
 - Cost Effectiveness
 	- PaaS can be more cost effective than IaaS because systems are optimized to run applications efficiently.
 	- IaaS may only provide hardware and clients must be in charge of load balancing and networking themselves.
 - Multitenancy
 	- PaaS is better suited for multitenancy because it optimizes its infrastructure for use by many providers.
 	- Multitenancy means that many users may share the same physical computer and database.
 	- PaaS is better than IaaS in this regard because IaaS provides each user with their own VM and creates a clear separation of resources, as opposed to a collective pool.
 - Vendor Lock In
 	- PaaS may lock in applications by requiring users to develop apps using proprietary interfaces and languages.
 	- This makes it difficult for users to seek an alternate vendor to host their applications.
 - Development Tools
 	- PaaS can offer browser based development tools, which allows users to create their applications online.
 	- The platform automatically scales for you.
 - Principles of Software Development
 	- The objective of the developer is to create an application in the quickest and most effective way possible.
 	- Applications should not be created using convoluted methods that may take a long time to complete.
 - PaaS vs. IaaS
 	- PaaS has an inherent risk in that the chosen vendor may greatly increase their prices.
-  - App migration is difficult in this scenario due to the exclusivety of some platforms.
+	- App migration is difficult in this scenario due to the exclusivity of some platforms.
 	- Apps designed for a temporary purpose should be handled with a *PaaS* solution.
 	- Apps designed for an urgent purpose should be handled with a *PaaS* solution.
 	- Apps designed by a small software team should be handled with a *PaaS* solution since it handles the operating system and networking side of things for your team.